Social media marketing can easily take up your entire day if you let it.

 Then you can easily curate content with Feedly and share it on Buffer.

 It’s possible to limit your daily time on social media to just 10 minutes.
+We hope these 16 tips for social media marketing help you reach that goal.

-You just need to use the right tools and focus your efforts on the most important aspects of your social media strategy.
+You just need to use the right social media tools and focus your efforts on the most important aspects of your strategy.

 What’s your best tip for getting the most leverage out of social media in the least amount of time?